SoptikHa2/crapi-csharp-wrapper/README.md

 This C# wrapper was made to help people with using [CR API](https://cr-api.com/).
 Wrapper is written in C# and can be used in any C# application.

+> Wrapper works 100% correct with [API version](http://api.cr-api.com/version) `4.0.3` and older.
+Newer API versions are supported too, but some features may be missing.

 #### NUGET package

 `Stastny.CRAPI`